cloudfoundry-community/loki-boshrelease/README.md

 ```
 $ git clone https://github.com/ZPascal/loki-boshrelease.git

-# Check if updates are available and maybe update the blobs
+# Check if updates are available and maybe update the blobs (on scratch creation of the release, please use the --force parameter)
-$ bash scripts/update-the-blobs.sh
+$ bash scripts/update-the-blobs.sh (--force)

 # Adjust the Loki Manifest and add the corresponding release, finish the task with execution of the following commands
 $ bosh create-release --force && bosh upload-release && bosh -d loki deploy manifests/loki.yml